Foreign tax credit

 A one-off tax deduction is available against assessable income (with the percentage to be verified and subject to the discretion of the Commissioner of Income Tax) on the investment made by an individual, company, or business that makes a significant improvement to the Energy Performance Certificate (EPC) rating of their premises.

 Training costs borne by an entity for employees studying for a qualification are allowed as an expense against the profits of a business at the rate of 150%.
 It needs to be shown that the costs are relevant to the work, either current or planned, carried out by an employee for their employer.
+For accounting periods ending in the period 1 July 2021 to 30 June 2023, a deduction can be claimed at the rate of 160%.

 Small business and start-up incentives